foryouandyourcustomers/mite-go/README.md

    2. run `mite config activity."your activity name here".projectId="the project id"`
    3. run `mite config activity."your activity name here".serviceId=<the service id"`
    4. the activity names can be used in the `entries create` and `entries edit` sub-commands
+6. Optional: set a project & service for your vacation tracking by:
+   1. retrieving the desired project & service id by executing `mite projects` and `mite services` respectively
+   2. configuring those id's as default by executing `mite config vacation.projectId="the project id"` and `mite config vacation.serviceId="the service id"`

 # Usage